voxpupuli/puppet-catalog_diff/README.md

 any of your nodes.

 This tool is delivered as a collection of Puppet Faces.
-It thus requires a Puppet installation to properly run.
+It thus requires a Puppet 6.11 (or newer) installation to properly run.

+Only the system that runs the catalog-diff needs to be Puppet 6.11 or newer.
+You can run it on a Puppetserver that also provides you the old or new catalogs.
+However, you can also get catalogs from remote Puppetservers/PuppetDBs.
+PuppetDB 2.3 and newer are supported.

 The diff tool recognizes catalogs in yaml, marshall, json, or pson formats.
 Currently automatic generation of the catalogs is done in the pson format.